We repair sash windows & doors. Many that may appear to be beyond repair can often be restored to good working order.

 Rot is a common problem with neglected period windows.
 Failure of the paintwork allows water to penetrate, creating ideal conditions for wet rot or insect attack.

 Repair A Rotten Sash Window Sill

 The most common area of rot development is the window sill, fortunately we are expert at replacing rotten sills.
 We utilise a range of products during our repair projects, from the traditional methods of splicing in new hardwood timber sections to the modern advanced solutions of epoxy resins & glues.
 All of our materials are selected to ensure a durable, permanent repair for many years to come.

 Repairing Window Sash

-We undertake glazing repair work as part of our renovation services.
+We undertake glass repair and glazing upgrade work as part of our renovation services.
 From simple squares to curved glazing we can replace broken glass in period homes.
 We can reglaze all glass types including coloured, etched and patterned.

 Traditional linseed oil putty can dry out and crack over time.
 This can be removed and fresh putties applied.

 Epoxy resins provide an advanced solution to rectify defects and repair rotten windows or doors.

 Epoxy Resin Repairs